Tejashree016/Tejashree016/README.md

 You can click the Preview link to take a look at your changes.
 --->
 I'm currently learning python
-I'm looking to collaborate on my IEEE Tic-Tac-Toe project
+I'm looking to collaborate on my IEEE project